rosettatype/design-regression/_posts/2022-01-31-designing-books-for-alzheimers-disease.md

 <!--
-Fig. 3b Add arrows next to the image to indicate where names have been inserted (see ref. image)
+Figure 3b Add arrows next to the image to indicate where names have been inserted (see ref. image)

-Fig. 4b Add arrows next to the image to indicate where editorial changes have been made (see ref. image)
+Figure 4b Add arrows next to the image to indicate where editorial changes have been made (see ref. image)
 -->